 And there are also paintings depicting extra-terrestrial activity close to biblical characters.

 We also know that the earliest authorized KJV Bible version had an Egyptian sun-disk in its illustration (craftily made look like a dove) on top of which was written the name of God in Hebrew.
-There are many other pagan and freemasonic symbols in this painting as well, making me think that maybe King James was a freemason after all.
+There are many other pagan and Freemasonic symbols in this painting as well, making me think that maybe King James was a freemason after all.

 There are many more things to discuss, but I don’t want to make this article too long.
-The story of Jesus also aligns with the annual sun’s movement across the sky as well as body alchemy, where Christ’s 33 years correspond to the 33 vertebrea and when he reaches this age he is crucified at the place called Golgotha, which can be translated as a “skull”.
+The story of Jesus also aligns with the annual sun’s movement across the sky as well as body alchemy, where Christ’s 33 years correspond to the 33 vertebrae and when he reaches this age he is crucified at the place called Golgotha, which can be translated as a “skull”.

-This inner crucifixion refers to saving your seed (Christ – oil – semen) until it goes up the spine and is crucified in your skull, and after three days you are born-again, as you get renewed (anointed) by the release of the saved seed into your brain, rather than releasing it downwards through having a sexual intercourse, spilling the seed, or masturbation.
+This inner crucifixion refers to saving your seed (Christ – oil – semen) until it goes up the spine and is crucified in your skull, and after three days you are born-again, as you get renewed (anointed) by the release of the saved seed into your brain, rather than releasing it downwards through having sexual intercourse, spilling the seed, or masturbation.

 So the life of Christ, and the Bible in its totality, has many secrets, but I’m not yet sure if those secrets are for our good or not.
 In general, I must conclude that the Christian faith is full of pagan elements borrowed from different ancient cultures, but mainly from the religions of sun-worship.
 Therefore it is my opinion that if you direct prayers to Jesus, it goes to the sun of God, and not to the son of God.